Joystream/joystream/fee-analysis/README.md

 * `source .venv/bin/activate`
 * `pip install -r requirements.txt`
 * `jupyter notebook`
+* a browser tab should launch with the files in this directory
+* open `main_notebook.ipynb`

-A browser tab should launch with the information on how to proceed
+* The notebook has the information on how to proceed